Independent, co-educational multi-cultural high school

-Wendy Roux, the founder and director of EduStreams, developed the school out of a need for her own child’s special educational requirements.
+Wendy Roux, the Founder and Director of EduStreams, developed the school out of a need for her own child’s special educational requirements.
 The vision was born for a school that would benefit not only her daughter, but other children struggling in mainstream academics.

-The vision of the school ignited his passion to create a legacy for learners that learn differently.
+The vision of the school ignited his passion to help create a legacy for learners that learn differently.

-EduStreams launches officially in January 2022.
+EduStreams launched officially in January 2022.

 The EduStreams Learning Pathways

-1. Academic Stream
+1. Occupational Stream